 For example, if you group data by three hours, Devo automatically sets the server grouping period to 30 minutes.
 Then, data is recalculated and grouped every three hours, which is the period you indicated in the query window.

-To edit the period of a grouping, you can either click the pencil icon in the second tab of the grouping or select Additional tools → Edit Client Period.
+To edit the period of a grouping, you can either click the pencil icon in the second tab of the grouping or click the gear icon of the toolbar and select Operations → Change client period.